 Personally, I think there’s nothing better than the crackling sounds and smoky scent provided by wood.
 Wood is inexpensive and provides large, warm flames for your home.
 Obviously, it’s more complicated to start a fire wood if you don’t want to use flammable liquid, and you may need to stay outside until the wood fire is off.
 This also requires cleaning up your fire pit the day after.

 Gas is very convenient and your fire pit lights instantly.
 You can also turn it off quickly and you don’t have to clean up afterwards.
-Gas is obviously more costly, and it doesn’t provide the same warmth and size of fire of a wood burning flame.
+Gas is obviously costly, and it doesn’t provide the same warmth and size of fire of a wood burning flame from my perspective.

 Well, now you know if a fire pit is a good idea for your place!
 I hope this was really helpful for you.
 Make sure to come back for more information and please, feel free to share this article with your friends!